Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

     * `./config/proxy/ssl-certs/yourprojectname-here-staging.domain.cert`
     * `./config/proxy/ssl-certs/yourprojectname-here-staging.domain.key`

-* Edit the `./config/proxy/traefik.staging.toml` and follow the in-line instructions.
+* Edit the `./config/proxy/traefik.staging.toml` and follow the in-line instructions on **Line 32** which are to add the following below after **Line 25** of the same file.
 Replace the .pem & .key with the name of your Staging SSL certificate and associated key.
 Do note the positioning of the added lines.
 Third character indentation.

 **Please note** despite the instruction examples differing on file type, (`.pem` or `cert`), either one is compatible, use what you have been given.
 Merely change the file type suffix accordingly.